 DAY ELEVEN: WRITING AND ILLUSTRATING A PICTURE BOOK

-4. CRITIQUES: This time you need critiques especially from other illustrators.
+PHASE THREE: Step 44.
+CRITIQUES: This time you need critiques especially from other illustrators.
 You've had writers critique the words, now have illustrators critique your book.
 Be ready to make changes.
-ALWAYS be ready to make changes.
+ALWAYS be ready to make chang...

 Read more »